Page contents

 Publish milestones in Google Calendar

-The Milestones in Google Calendar dialog is opened from the ProjectWork menu under Publish.
+This dialog is opened from the ProjectWork menu under Publish.

 A milestone is a task in the schedule with a duration of 0.
 Published milestones appear in private calendar 'ProjectWork' of the signed in Google account.
 This calendar may contain milestones of other published ProjectWork schedules of the same account.